-Class Participation
+Class Participation:

 You are expected to actively and constructively participate in class.
 Class participation is important to both understanding assigned readings and performing well on other assignments in the class.
 Students are encouraged to bring in articles on current events for class discussion.
+Class participation is worth 30 points.

-Grading Criteria
+Grading Criteria:

+Mid Term Examination 100 points

-Mid-Term Examination: 100 points
+Final Exam 100 points

-Paper: 100 points
+Paper 100 points

-Final Examination: 100 points Class Participation: 30 points
+Class Participation 30 points